Hedden Plastic Surgery home | about the practice | meet our surgeons | contact us | site map

 When can I return to work and resume normal activities?

-Most people can resume their normal activities, including returning to work, within a day or two after hair transplant surgery.
+Most people can resume their normal activities, including returning to work, within a day or two after Hair Transplant Surgery.
 Exercise should be avoided for at least 3 days, including bending over or lifting, and vigorous physical activity should be avoided for a week or more.
 Sleeping with your head elevated with pillows or in a recliner for a few days helps prevent forehead swelling.
 Crusting on the scalp that forms as part of the healing process can be gently removed while shampooing after a few days.

 Will my new hair need any special treatment?